 4. Nano Vest

-It has a uniquely-designed carrying space on the back that fits trekking poles perfectly and can also be used for other things if you don’t use your trekking poles all the time.
-As well as that, it features nine different pockets to carry supplies with you.
+It has a uniquely-designed carrying space on the back that fits trekking poles perfectly, and can also be used for other things if you don’t use your trekking poles all the time.
+In additional to that, it features nine different pockets to carry supplies with you.
 The pockets are small, so you will be thoughtful about what you put in them.

-There are also two soft flask holders on the front of the vest, and you’ll get two 500ml Quick Stow flasks with the vest when you buy it.
+There are also two soft flask holders on the front of the vest, and you’ll get two 500ml Quick Stow flasks with the vest.
 There is no space to store a hydration bladder in this vest, so you will have to rely on the two flasks for your water.

-Some people may find that the vest runs small, so you would need to order a size larger to fit the bottles in comfortably.
+Some people may find that the vest runs small, so consider ordering a size larger to fit the bottles in comfortably.
 Even so, the bottles can slip out of the pockets easily when filled, due to the movement of the body.